pivotal/docs-tap/install-openshift/profile.hbs.md

 #### <a id='jammy-only'></a> (Optional) Configure your profile with the Jammy stack only

-Tanzu Application Platform v1.3.0 supports building applications with the [Ubuntu 22.04 (Jammy) stack](tanzu-build-service/dependencies.html#bionic-vs-jammy).
+Tanzu Application Platform v1.3.0 supports building applications with the [Ubuntu 22.04 (Jammy) stack](../tanzu-build-service/dependencies.html#bionic-vs-jammy).
 By default, workloads are built with Ubuntu 18.04 (Bionic) stack.
 However, if you do not need access to the Bionic stack, you can install Tanzu Application Platform without the Bionic stack and all workloads are built with the Jammy stack by default.

 To install Tanzu Application Platform with Jammy as the only available stack, include the `stack_configuration: jammy-only` field under the `buildservice:` section in `tap-values.yaml`.

-### <a id='custom-scc'></a> Custom Security Context Constraints
+### <a id='custom-scc'></a> Security Context Constraints

->**Important** This section only applies when you install Tanzu Application Platform v1.3 on Red Hat OpenShift Container Platform v4.10.

-In Red Hat OpenShift, Security Context Constraints (SCC) are used to restrict privileges for pods.
-SCCs define a set of rules that a pod must satisfy to be created.
+Security Context Constraints (SCC) define a set of rules that a pod must satisfy to be created.
+Tanzu Application Platform components use the built-in [nonroot-v2](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d373b65cf454fd594b6affd202e5cedb48d88964/bindata/bootkube/scc-manifests/0000_20_kube-apiserver-operator_00_scc-nonroot-v2.yaml) or [restricted-v2](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d373b65cf454fd594b6affd202e5cedb48d88964/bindata/bootkube/scc-manifests/0000_20_kube-apiserver-operator_00_scc-restricted-v2.yaml)
-SCCs are more restrictive by default and can prevent applications from running as root in pods and escalating privileges `allowPrivilegeEscalation`.

-Some Tanzu Application Platform components run on Pod Security Standards (PSS) with Restricted policy.
-The OpenShift implementation assumes that these components need privileged SCC.
-Seccomp stands for secure computing mode and is a security feature in the Linux kernel.
-It can be used to restrict the privileges of a process, restricting the calls it can make from userspace into the kernel.
-Kubernetes allows you to apply seccomp profiles loaded onto a node to your pods and containers.
-This restricts installation of certain components to complete and blocks Tanzu Application Platform installation in OpenShift.

-OpenShift v4.11 includes restricted-v2 or nonroot-v2 with which Tanzu Application Platform packages reconcile without any issues.
-The components in Tanzu Application Platform v1.3.0 use custom SCC that is a mirror of [restricted-v2](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d373b65cf454fd594b6affd202e5cedb48d88964/bindata/bootkube/scc-manifests/0000_20_kube-apiserver-operator_00_scc-restricted-v2.yaml) or [nonroot-v2](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d373b65cf454fd594b6affd202e5cedb48d88964/bindata/bootkube/scc-manifests/0000_20_kube-apiserver-operator_00_scc-nonroot-v2.yaml) and are built by using restricted-v1 or nonroot-v1.
-The custom SCCs used in Tanzu Application Platform v1.3.0 to support OpenShift v4.10 are similar to the nonroot-v2 and restricted-v2 in OpenShift v4.11.

-See [Custom SCC details](scc-details.hbs.md) for more information.
+SCC.

+In Red Hat OpenShift, SCC are used to restrict privileges for pods.
+In Tanzu Application Platform v1.4 there is no custom SCC.

+Tanzu Application Platform packages reconcile without any issues when using OpenShift v4.11 with restricted-v2 or nonroot-v2.

 #### <a id='exclude-custom-scc'></a> (Optional) Exclude components that require RedHat OpenShift privileged SCC